Dazurashi/hundred-days-of-code/README.md

 ## Day 19
 ### Turtle Race
 User bets on a turtle.
 Turtles then race towards the end of the screen and user hopes for the best.

+## Day 20
+### Snake Game V1
+First version of the classic snake game.
+This project will be updated in the following days.